statscomics/statscomics.github.io/guidelines.md

 <!-- prettier-ignore-start -->

-# Creating Stats Comics
+# Creating Data Comics for Reporting Controlled User Studies

-Stats comics aim to provide easy access to
+Data Comics aim to provide easy access to

 * hypotheses, conditions, and decisions involved in a study
 * the setup, steps, and procedure,